th2-net/th2-mstore/README.md

 Interval in milliseconds to drain all aggregated batches that are not stored yet.
 The default value is 1000.

 #### termination-timeout
-The timeout in milliseconds to await the inner drain scheduler has finished all tasks.
+The timeout in milliseconds to await for the inner drain scheduler to finish all the tasks.
 The default value is 5000.

 # Custom resources for infra-mgr